-The concept of nested NFTs refers to NFTs being able to own other NFTs.
+The concept of nestable NFTs refers to NFTs being able to own other NFTs.

 At its core, the principle is simple: the owner of an NFT does not have to be an externally owned account or a smart contract, it can also be a specific NFT.

 The process of sending an NFT into another is functionally identical to sending to another user.
-The process of sending an NFT out of another NFT involves issuing a transaction from the address which owns the parent.
+The process of sending an NFT out of another NFT involves issuing a transaction from the address which owns the parent NFT.

 Some NFTs can be configured with special conditions for parent-child relationships.
 For example: